medic/cht-docs/content/en/apps/guides/forms/rdtoolkit-integration.md

 This form has the following mandatory fields:
 * `patient_uuid` | Text
     * Patient's unique ID in the system.
+    * Defined in the root level.
     * Auto filled when using the contact lookup field.
 * `patient_id` | Text
     * Patient's representative ID, for example, can be the ID in the health facility's records.
+    * Defined in the root level.
     * Auto filled when using the contact lookup field.
 * `patient_name` | Text
     * Patient's first name and / or last name
+    * Defined in the root level.
     * Auto filled when using the contact lookup field.
 * `rdtoolkit_session_id` | Text
     * The unique ID for the RDT.
+    * Defined in the root level.
     * Auto filled by CHT integration.
 * `rdtoolkit_results` | Text
     * JSON representation of the RDT result
+    * Defined in the `data` group level.
     * Auto filled by CHT integration.
 * `rdtoolkit_results_description` | Text
     * Translation of the results
+    * Defined in the `data` group level.
     * Auto filled by CHT integration.
 * `rdtoolkit_image` | Text
     * Base64 image encoding.
+    * Defined in the `data` group level.
     * Auto filled by CHT integration and will render the image.
     * **appearance**: hidden
     * **instance::type**: binary